sagarjaink/apify-mcp-server/.actor/ACTOR.md

 Free users have an 8GB limit, 128MB needs to be allocated for running `Actors-MCP-Server`.

 If you need other features or have any feedback, [submit an issue](https://console.apify.com/actors/1lSvMAaRcadrM1Vgv/issues) in Apify Console to let us know.

-# 🚀 Roadmap (March 2025)

-- Add Apify's dataset and key-value store as resources.
-- Add tools such as Actor logs and Actor runs for debugging.

 # 🐛 Troubleshooting